narcissawright/melancholy/README.md

 - Try to keep a bit of "arcade scenario" -- gameplay design focused levels, but not too arcadey.
 Ideally each stage is minutes (3-15) long if you know what you're doing.
 - Checkpoints exist.
 - One stage should have slippery ice in it. lol.

-## Power Ups
-- Five Levels of Primary weapon power.
-Obtaining a powerup item will level you up.
-- Color scheme should be dull red -> yellow -> green -> cyan -> piercing blue
-- Lose 1 stage of power upon death.
-- Melancholy will lose 1 stage of power upon Magic Meter being fully used.
-(Will refill immediately if not at powerup lvl 1)

-## Shop
-- Should this exist?
-- Power Ups
-- Subweapons
-- Keys
-- Time Change
-- Maybe status cure if that exists
-- Health

-## "Score" / XP / RNG system
-- Gimmick!
-(NES) had a score system that accounted for all drops.
-I want to use a system like this to avoid RNG.
-Only issue is if it is hidden, then it becomes very difficult to "resync" yourself. so it would have to be shown somehow...

-## Time of Day
-- Melanie is strongest at noon, Melancholy strongest at midnight.
-- Different events may happen depending on the time of day.

 ## Story Stuff
 - Melanie becomes Melancholy at end of full game.
 A trascendent moment.
 A pensive sadness, and a new purpose.